libero/reviewer/docs/adr/0003-server-side-node.md

 From [here](https://kangax.github.io/compat-table/es2016plus/#node12_11)

-The suggestion is to use node v12.15.0 and target "ES2019" in your `tsconfig.json`.
+The suggestion is to use node v12 and target "ES2019" in your `tsconfig.json`.

+The minor node version will be updated to match the minor version of the Alpine docker image (currently 12.15)

 ### Discussion